labgrid-project/labgrid/doc/configuration.rst

 MXSUSBDriver
 ~~~~~~~~~~~~
-A MXUSBDriver is used to upload an image into a device in the mxs USB loader
+An :any:`MXSUSBDriver` is used to upload an image into a device in the mxs USB
-state.
+loader state.
 This is useful to bootstrap a bootloader onto a device.

 Binds to:
   loader: